Henok-Solomon-T/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-This is the repo that is used for shell basic task
+This is a repo for shell basics tasks